Probabilistic causation: Deterministic versus probabilistic theory

 causal effect estimates from observational studies.

 The gold standard for causation here is the randomized experiment: take a large number of people, randomly divide them into two groups, force one group to smoke and prohibit the other group from smoking, then determine whether one group develops a significantly higher lung cancer rate.
 Random assignment plays a crucial role in the inference to causation because, in the long run, it renders the two groups equivalent in terms of all other possible effects on the outcome (cancer) so that any changes in the outcome will reflect only the manipulation (smoking).
 Obviously, for ethical reasons this experiment cannot be performed, but the method is widely applicable for less damaging experiments.
 One limitation of experiments, however, is that whereas they do a good job of testing for the presence of some causal effect they do less well at estimating the size of that effect in a population of interest.
 (This is a common criticism of studies of safety of food additives that use doses much higher than people consuming the product would actually ingest.)

 Closed versus open systems

 In a closed system the data may suggest that cause A * B precedes effect C in a defined interval of time τ.
 This relationship can determine causality with confidence bounded by τ.
 However, this same relationship may not be deterministic with confidence in an open system where uncontrolled factors may affect the result.

 An example would be a system of A, B and C, where A, B and C are known.
-Characteristics are below and limited to a given time (such as 50 ms, or 50 hours):
+Characteristics are below and limited to a given time (such as 50 ms, or 50 hours). "^" means "not", "*" means "and":